Knowledge Transfer and Innovation Fund full guidance

 Eligible projects

-Projects that promote vocational training and skills development in the form of workshops, training courses, coaching, demonstration activities, information actions and farm visits.
+Projects that promote vocational training and skills development for one of KTIF's objectives.
+This will be in the form of workshops, training courses, coaching, demonstration activities, information actions and farm visits.

 Examples include: